swup/docs/src/docs/getting-started/upgrading.md

 ## Upgrading from swup 3 to 4

-Swup 4 introduces a few major changes that will require some modifications to most websites.
-While there is a thin compatibility layer — meaning most projects should keep running fine — it's a good idea to review the changes and update any calls to newly deprecated functionality.
+Swup 4 introduces exciting new features that make it easier to customize and working with it more enjoyable.
+Due to their nature, some of these are breaking changes and will require modifications to projects using swup.
+While there is a thin compatibility layer, it's a good idea to review the changes and modify your site where necessary.

 ### Install the latest version